Govardhan626/personal_rag/README.md

 Example

-Query: what is  Assent to Bills
+### Query: what is  Assent to Bills
-[INFO] Time taken to get scores on 823 embeddings: 0.00009 seconds.
+###### [INFO] Time taken to get scores on 823 embeddings: 0.00009 seconds.

-Answer:
+### Answer:

-According to the context, the procedure for  assent to Bills is outlined in articles 200 and 201 of the Constitution of India.
-A Bill must be presented to the President for assent by the Legislative Assembly or the Governor, and the President must either assent to the Bill or withhold assent.
+#### According to the context, the procedure for  assent to Bills is outlined inarticles 200 and 201 of the Constitution of India.
+A Bill must be presented tothe President for assent by the Legislative Assembly or the Governor, and thePresident must either assent to the Bill or withhold assent.

+## 2nd Example:

+#### Query: what is Finance Commission?
+[INFO] Time taken to get scores on 823 embeddings: 0.00006 seconds.
+#### Answer:

+#### The relevant passage from the context is:  >152 PART XII  FINANCE, PROPERTY,CONTRACTS AND SUITS  CHAPTER I.FINANCE  General  1264.Interpretation.In thisPart, Finance Commission means a Finance Commission constituted under article 280.